Master of Public Service & Administration

 McNair Scholars: Texas A&M will pay the application fee for McNair Scholars.
-For next steps, visit Texas A&M’s Office of Admissions.
+For next steps, visit or contact Texas A&M Office of Admissions.

-Need-based and International Waiver Requests: Texas A&M will consider fee waivers for low-income domestic applicants in exceptional cases, but they do NOT waive application fees for international applicants.
+Need-based App Fee Waiver Requests: The Bush School does not waive the application fee for low-income applicants.
+However, Texas A&M University might for domestic applicants, in exceptional cases, but they do NOT waive application fees for international applicants.
 To find out more, visit Texas A&M’s Office of Admissions.

-In the Supporting Information quadrant -> Documents section of GradCAS*, applicants upload a current résumé (up to two pages max) that includes activities after high school.
+In the Supporting Information quadrant ➡ Documents section of GradCAS*, upload a current résumé (up to two pages max) that includes activities after high school.
 A Résumé Template is available for reference: